paulchyz/OCI_Streaming_Pipeline/README.md

 	\
 	Click on the hamburger menu at the top-left of the webpage, and type `buckets` into the search field.
 Click the listing that appears on the page that contains the words `Buckets`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked Bucket object that <b>does not</b> contain the word `raw`.
 9. If you do not see data in this Bucket, it can take a minute or two to populate.
 There is a refresh button under the `More Actions` menu in the middle of the page.
 Periodically refresh the Bucket until you see populated data.
 This data is processed into CSV format and has been inserted into this Bucket by the Function triggered from the Service Connector.
+\
+\
+If data has not populated within this Bucket after a minute or two, please review the [Troubleshooting and Logging when Running the Streaming Pipeline](#troubleshooting-and-logging-when-running-the-streaming-pipeline) section.
 10. In the navigation ribbon on the top of the page, click `Object Storage` to return to the list of Buckets.
 Then click on the hyperlinked Bucket object that <b>does</b> contain the word `raw`.
 11. If you do not see data in this Bucket, it can take a minute or two to populate.
 There is a refresh button under the `More Actions` menu in the middle of the page.
 Periodically refresh the Bucket until you see populated data.
 This data is the unprocessed data that was transmitted to the Streaming service and has been inserted into this Bucket by the Service Connector.
+\
+\
+If data has not populated within this Bucket after a minute or two, please review the [Troubleshooting and Logging when Running the Streaming Pipeline](#troubleshooting-and-logging-when-running-the-streaming-pipeline) section.
 12. Navigate to your Autonomous Data Warehouse (ADW) instance:
 	\
 	Click on the hamburger menu at the top-left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked Database object you created from your Resource Manager deployment.